tymyrddin/purple/source/docs/audits/iso27001/climb.md

 - Outdated documents: Policies that contradict current practice, making compliance impossible
 - Hidden documents: Stored where people can't find them when needed
 - No version control: Leading to confusion about what's current and who approved what
-- Over-documentation: Burying important information in bureaucracy; if everything is "critical," nothing is
+- Over-documentation: Burying critical information in bureaucracy; if everything is "critical," nothing is
 - Under-documentation: No record of decisions, making it impossible to demonstrate due diligence

 Example: